-Most dogs will need some form of training and it’s recommended when owning any dog.
+Most dogs will need some form of training.
 Trained dogs are happy dogs and safer members of your family.
-In the case of adopting, many dogs are no longer puppies and their backgrounds and pasts are often a mystery.
+In the case of adopting, many dogs are no longer puppies and their backgrounds or pasts are often a mystery.
 This means you won’t know what your dog may need help with, behaviorally.
 If your furbaby is good with other dogs and people, training classes are a great option and usually cost in the hundreds for a six-week course.
 Another option is private training but this is quite a bit pricier than classes.

 Dog Walking / Dog Sitting

-If you don’t work from home and your hours are pretty consistent at a 9-to-5 job, your dog could be alone in your house for a while.
+If you don’t work from home, your dog could be alone in your house for a while.
 Many dogs are fine on their own but some are not.
-For the latter, you may want to look into dog walking or sitting.
+For the latter, you may want to look into dog walking or dog sitting.
 In addition, whether you’re home during the day or not, you’ll need a dog sitter or doggie day care for when you travel without your canine companion.

 A lot of pet owners are investing in pet insurance to help cover pricey vet bills and unexpected medical expenses.
 Pet insurance plans can reimburse you for exam fees, medicine, diagnostic testing, surgeries, hospitalizations and more.
 But these plans come with a monthly cost and some won’t cover dogs with pre-existing medical conditions.

-One thing that a lot of people don’t always think about when adopting a dog is what kind of home you live in and whether that will work for him or her.
-Sometimes, you adopt a dog and realize after some time (and getting to know your pup) that where you live isn’t right for him or her.
-For example, maybe your dog ends up having issues with other dogs or people and can no longer live in an apartment.
-Or perhaps your dog grows to be very big and needs more space and a yard.
-All of this is to say that adopting a dog may mean you have to end up moving eventually, which has all kinds of associated costs.
+One thing that many people don’t think about when adopting a dog is what kind of home you live in, where you live and whether it will work for your new pup.
+Sometimes, you adopt a dog and realize that where you live isn’t right for him or her.
+For example, maybe you discover that your pup has anxiety around other dogs or people and can no longer live in the apartment you have.
+Or perhaps your dog grows to be larger or taller than expected and needs more space or a yard.
+In other words, one potential cost of adopting a dog could involve you moving eventually.

 So, how much does it cost to adopt a dog?

-The answer to this varies based on several factors including, but not limited to, your particular adoption fees, a dog’s age and health, where you live and what lifestyle you have.
+The answer to this varies based on several factors including, but not limited to, your particular adoption fees, a dog’s age and health, where you live, what lifestyle you have, and beyond.
 But no matter what, owning a pup will have its costs, both ongoing and unexpected.